1//! Types which represent various database backends

 111 /// [`RawBytesBindCollector`]: crate::query_builder::bind_collector::RawBytesBindCollector

-112 type BindCollector<'a>: crate::query_builder::bind_collector::BindCollector<'a, Self> + 'a;
+112type BindCollector<'a>: crate::query_builder::bind_collector::BindCollector<'a, Self> + 'a;

 113}